IsaacAlves7/front-end/README.md

 # It's a repository of web development with HTML5 and CSS3
-<p>I created this repository for my Web Development learning using HTML5 and CSS3.</p>
+<p>I created this repository for my Web Development learning using HTML5 & CSS3.</p>
 <img src="https://www.sevenstarwebsolutions.com/wp-content/uploads/2019/06/html-css-banner.png" width="1000"/>
 <b>All Topics:</b>